unxed/netpanel/README.md

 - selection support (currently plugin is capable working with one file/folder under a cursor only)
 - removing non empty folders
 - support for the other similar tools (like ftp)
+- some routers lacks sftp tool, but have ssh and scp. if possible, we should support using those instead of sftp
 - help
 - languages/translations